Money Worries at University

 To reduce your expenditure, you will need to check each item on your budget, is it essential?
 Can you shop around to find it cheaper?
 Essential items (needs) shouldn’t be cut for unessential items (wants), e.g., you shouldn’t substitute your food shop for a night out!

 You will need to monitor your spending.
 This includes reading your bank statements and checking payments.
 Read our Banking: what you need to know about accessibility page to find out more about accessing your banking information in an accessible way.
+Bank statements show an itemised list of everything that has happened in your account over a set time, usually per month.
+It shows money coming in as well as money going out.
+This will help you with budgeting, and keep on top of your finances.

 Below are some top tips other students have shared on how they manage their money on a termly basis.